Section 26a Jurisdiction

 With regard to the range of construction and development activities along the shoreline, Section 26a regulation is limited to plans for the construction of obstructions affecting navigation, flood control or public lands.
 An obstruction is generally “any man-made physical condition that during its continuance after completion impounds, checks, hinders, restricts, retards, diverts or otherwise interferes with the movement of water or of objects on or in the water.”
 Whether an obstruction requires a permit depends, to some extent, on its location.
 Obstructions across, along or in the Tennessee River, TVA reservoirs and stream reaches downstream of TVA dams require a Section 26a permit.
 Obstructions across, along or in tributary reaches that are upstream of the influence of a TVA reservoir operations may not require a permit.
 Read more about the obstructions or activities that do not require a Section 26a permit below.

 TVA has determined that certain obstructions because of their location, the nature of their construction or both do not interfere with TVA’s operation or management of the reservoir system and therefore do not require a Section 26a permit.
 This has generally occurred across, along or in certain tributary stream reaches that are upstream of the control or influence of TVA’s reservoir system operations.
 You can read TVA’s rule regarding these locations and obstructions here.
-For more information about these locations and obstructions contact your local regional watershed office.
+For more information about these locations and obstructions contact your local regional contact.
 Construction of these obstructions may still require other local, state or federal permits.

 Other activities across, along or in the Tennessee River are not considered obstructions and therefore do not require a TVA Section 26a permit if they are conducted on privately-owned land.
 These activities may still require local, state or federal permits.
 See the list of activities below.